yana-hris/cook-the-week/README.md

 dotnet run
 ```

-## 4️⃣ Access the App in Your Browser
+#### 4️⃣ Access the App in Your Browser

 ```bash
 http://localhost:7170
 ```

+Login with some of the pre-seeded users nd start exploring the app:
 ### 👤 Admin User Credentials

 > Username: